Coronavirus, aka COVID19

 Learning the lingo …

-Antibodies – Appointment– Astroturfing – Asymptomatic – Backlash – Bats – Breathe – Bubble – Calm – Case Study – Centers for Disease Control (CDC) – Clean – Cleaning – Closure – Community Spread – Compulsory – Contact Tracing – Contagious – Coronavirus – Countdown – COVID19 – Covidiot – Crisis – Crowds – Curbside – Curfew – Curve – Death – Death Rate – Data – Death Toll – Deep Cleaning – Disease – Disinfectant – Disruption – Distance Learning – Elderly – Emergency – Empathy – Epicenter – Epidemiologist – Essential – Evidence – Exit Strategy – Experts – Exit Strategy – Exposure – Face Mask – Face Shield – Fatigue – Flatten the Curve – Gray Rhino – Guidelines – Food Bank – Force majeure – Frontline – Front Lines – Furlough – Guidelines – Hand Sanitizer – Handshake – Health – Health Care – Herd – Hoarding – Home – Hope – Hospitals – Hotspot – Hydroxychloroquine – Hygiene – Infodemic – Immunity – Immunity Passports – Immunocompromised – Infection – Innovation – Invisible Enemy – Isolation – Liability – Lockdown – Masks – Messaging – Model – Negative – New Normal – Normal – Normalization – Olympics – On the other side – Online Learning – Outbreak – Pandemic – Pangolins – Panic – Panic Buying – Passport – Pathogen – Patience – Patients – Pause – Personal Protection Equipment (PPE) – Phase One – Physical Distancing – Plateau – Playbook – Plexiglass – Positive – Precaution – Public – Public Health – Quarantine – Quaranstreaming – Quarantini – Radical Localism – Rebound – Recovery – Relief – Reopen – Rescue – Research – Response – Restart – Restriction – Risk – Road Map – Safety – Sanitize – Second Wave – Self Isolation – Shelter – Shelter in Place – Shutdown – Soap – Social Distancing – Spike – Staycation – Stay at home – Stay home – Stay safe – Stimulus – Stockpile – Statistics – Superspreader – Surge Capacity – Surging – Surveillance – Survive – Swabs – Symptoms – Task Force – Tele-Education – Telemedicine – Telework – Temperature Check – Temporary – Temporarily Closed – Testing – Test Kits – Timeline – Touch – Tracking – Travel Advisory – Travel Ban – Travel Bubble – Treatment – Uncertainty – Uncharted Territory – Unpausing – Unsure – UV Light – Vaccine – Ventilators – Virus – Virtual Tour – Vulnerable – Wash your hands – Watchdog – Water – Waves – We are all in this together – Wet Market – Wildlife – Work from home – World Health Organization (WHO) – Yeast – Zoonosis
+Adapt – Airborne – Antibodies – Appointment – Astroturfing – Asymptomatic – Backlash – Bats – Breathe – Bubble – Bump – Calm – Capacity – Case Study – Cases – Centers for Disease Control (CDC) – Clean – Cleaning – Clinical Trials – Closure – Coin Shortage – Community Spread – Compulsory – Contact Tracing – Contagious – Control – Coronavirus – Countdown – COVID19 – Covidiot – Crisis – Crowds – Curbside – Curfew – Curve – Death – Death Rate – Data – Death Toll – Deep Cleaning – Disease – Disinfectant – Disruption – Distance Learning – Distribution – Elderly – Emergency – Empathy – Epicenter – Epidemiologist – Essential – Evidence – Exit Strategy – Experts – Exit Strategy – Exposure – Face Mask – Face Shield – False Positive – Fast Track – Fatigue – Flatten the Curve – Gray Rhino – Guidelines – Food Bank – Force majeure – Frontline – Front Lines – Furlough – Grab-And-Go Goodie Bags – Guidance – Guidelines – Hand Sanitizer – Handshake – Handwashing – Health – Health Care – Herd – Herd Immunity – Herd Mentality – Hoarding – Home – Hope – Hospitals – Hotspot – Hydroxychloroquine – Hygiene – Infodemic – Immunity – Immunity Passports – Immunocompromised – Infection – Innovation – Invisible Enemy – Isolation – Liability – Lockdown – Mail-In Voting – Masks – Medicine – Messaging – Milestone – Model – Negative – New Normal – Normal – Normalization – Olympics – On the other side – Online Learning – Outbreak – Pandemic – Pangolins – Panic – Panic Buying – Passport – Pathogen – Patience – Patients – Pause – Personal Protection Equipment (PPE) – Phase One – Physical Distancing – Plateau – Playbook – Plexiglass – Pod – Political Interference – Positive – Precaution – Public – Public Health – Quarantine – Quaranstreaming – Quarantini – Radical Localism – Rebound – Recovery – Relief – Reopen – Rescue – Research – Response – Restart – Restriction – Risk – Road Map – Safety – Sanitize – Second Wave – Self Isolation – Shelter – Shelter in Place – Shutdown – Soap – Social Distancing – Spike – Staycation – Stay at home – Stay home – Stay safe – Stimulus – Stockpile – Statistics – Superspreader – Surge Capacity – Surging – Surveillance – Survive – Swabs – Symptoms – Task Force – Tele-Education – Telemedicine – Telework – Temperature Check – Temporary – Temporarily Closed – Testing – Test Kits – Timeline – Touch – Tracking – Transmission – Travel Advisory – Travel Ban – Travel Bubble – Treatment – Trials – Trust – Uncertainty – Uncharted Territory – Unpausing – Unsure – UV Light – Vaccine – Ventilators – Virus – Virtual Tour – Vulnerable – Wash your hands – Watchdog – Water – Waves – We are all in this together – Wet Market – Wildlife – Work from home – World Health Organization (WHO) – Yeast – Zoonosis

 Headlines